Actuator line modeling of vertical-axis turbines: Theory

-For a VAT or CFT reduced frequency can be reformulated in terms of the tip speed ratio as which is then also a function of solidity or chord-to-radius ratio $c/R$.
+which is then also a function of solidity or chord-to-radius ratio $c/R$.
 As an example, a large scale, relatively low solidity Darrieus wind turbine such as the Sandia 34 m diameter Test Bed, with an equatorial blade chord of 0.91 m \cite{Murray2011}, a reduced frequency $k=0.16$ is encountered based solely on angle of attack oscillations at $\lambda=6$.
-For the two turbines studied here, reduced frequencies at $\lambda_0$ are 0.27 and 0.17 (based on root chord length) for the UNH-RVAT and RM2, respectively.
+For the two turbines studied here, reduced frequencies at the tip speed ratio of peak power coefficient, $\lambda_0$, are 0.27 and 0.17 (based on root chord length) for the UNH-RVAT and RM2, respectively.
 Therefore, both cases will be inherently unsteady, with these effects dominating the UNH-RVAT's behavior.
 Hence, an accurate unsteady aerodynamics model is important to predicting blade loading.

 Assuming unsteady effects can be appropriately modeled, the blade element lift force, drag force, and pitching moment are calculated as

 respectively, where $\rho$ is the fluid density, $A_\mathrm{elem}$ is the blade element planform area (span $\times$ chord), $\vec{U}_\mathrm{rel}$ is the local relative velocity projected onto the plane of the element profile cross-section (i.e., the spanwise component is neglected), and $C_l$, $C_d$, and $C_m$ are the sectional lift, drag, and pitching moment coefficients, respectively, which are linearly interpolated from a table per the local angle of attack.
 The forces are then projected onto the rotor coordinate system to calculate torque, overall drag, etc. Forces from the turbine shaft and blade support struts are computed in a similar way.
 After the force on the actuator lines from the flow is computed, it is then added to the Navier--Stokes equations as a body force or momentum source (per unit density, assuming incompressible flow):